 For almost three decades my outgoing message on my home voice mail has given general info about my yoga classes.
-Because I teach out of a rented public space there’s not a central studio number to call for specific information about my classes, other than my home phone.
-The first time I recorded my outgoing message decades ago, I felt it should reflect my new persona—a calm, smooth, relaxed yoga teacher.
+The collective where I teach doesn’t have a central phone number because the only time anyone is there to answer it is while we’re teaching, and we’re not going to answer it then!
+When I recorded my first outgoing yoga message in the 1980s, I felt it should reflect my new persona—a calm, smooth, relaxed yoga teacher.

 The first time my sister called and got that message, she left me a mirror message, imitating the inflections and quite frankly, the airs, of my outgoing message.
 At first I was a little miffed at her.
 This was my new calling, after all.
 This is how yoga teachers talk.
 On further reflection, I realized that I was, in fact, faking it in my message.
 My sister had actually done me a tremendous service.
 I had traded in my authentic voice for the dreaded “yoga voice” because I didn’t know any better.

 We all have to start somewhere.
 When we are new to teaching, we don’t always know our authentic teaching voice.
 So we take on one we might have heard, or we take on the voice we think we should emanate.
 While I quickly changed my voice mail message once my airs were mirrored back to me, I can’t say for sure that I didn’t continue to use that same yoga voice in my classes sometimes.

 Finding our authentic teaching voice requires much more than just learning poses and becoming confident in our knowledge.
 It requires learning who we are at the deepest levels.
 Finding our voice requires that we see, accept and work to shine light in the places where we are blind, and to become vigilant with the things that catch us.
 Finding our voice requires that we recognize our own humanity, and that of our students, and in that process we begin to understand our essential connectedness.